PhilipYip1988/python-tutorials/006_collections/readme.md

 hello
 ```

-We can view it as:
+It can be viewed as:

 ```